Winters Cut

-Winters Cut is the name of three streams (brooks) or drainage ditchs of the Pevensey Levels in the civil parish of Westham, Wealden District of East Sussex, England.
+Winters Cut is the name of three streams (brooks) or drainage ditches of the Pevensey Levels in the civil parish of Westham, Wealden District of East Sussex, England.
 They total a length of 1.6 km.
 All streams are located just northeast of the boundary with the civil parish of Polegate, which is marked by the A27 road.

 Streams

 The first, 451 m long, flows northerly into Downwash Ditch, also meeting the confluence of Saltmarsh Sewer.
 The second, 383 m-long stream rises at Otham Court Ditch and flows northeasterly into Marland Sewer.
 Finally, the third stream, 785 m long, flows northwesterly.
 After receiving the waters of Wadham New Cut, this Winters Cut stream merges with Duckpuddle to give rise to Otham Court Ditch.